8 Extending the Linear Model

 1. Some models that employ an interaction that investigates categorical group differences like this actually call their model a difference-in-difference model.↩︎

-2. These results are provided by the marginaleffects R package, which is great for this.↩︎
+2. These results are provided by the marginaleffects R package, which is a great tool.↩︎

-3. One of your authors worked for several years with the key developer of the mixed models functionality in statsmodels.
+4. One of your authors worked for several years with the key developer of the mixed models functionality in statsmodels.
 As such, we can say there is zero doubt about the expertise going into its development, as there are few in the world with such knowledge.
-Even so, the functionality is not as mature or as expansive as what you get in R.↩︎
+Even so, you probably won’t find the functionality is not as mature or as expansive as what you get in R.↩︎

-7. We used the see in R for a quick plot.
-We also recommend its functionality via the gratia package to visualize the derivatives, which will show more of where the effect is changing most.↩︎
+8. We used the see package in R for a quick plot.
+We also recommend the functionality via the gratia package to visualize the derivatives, which will show where the feature effect is changing most.↩︎